 As you are aware, the audit of the Borough requires the inclusion of financial information for all components of the reporting entity.
-The reporting entity is comprised of the Borough and its "component units" as defined by GAAP.
-This collection of individual reporting entities comprises the "Group."
+The reporting entity is comprised of the Borough and it's "component unit" as defined by GAAP.
+This collection of individual reporting entities comprise the "Group".
 Our audit is considered the "Group" Audit.

 Included in the Borough's audit is the Kenai Peninsula Borough School District, Central Peninsula General Hospital and the South Peninsula Hospital.
-All these audits were performed by BDO.
-Where relevant, we have included information in this report as it relates to the component units.
+All of these audits were performed by BDO.
+Where relevant, we have included information in this report as it related to the component units.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Borough's internal control over financial reporting (internal control) as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Borough's internal control.
+In planning and performing our audit of the Borough's financial statements, we considered the Borough's internal control over financial reporting (internal control) as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Borough's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Borough's internal control.